smil22/conjugate_gradient/README.md

 # conjugate_gradient
-Solve a system of linear equations by the conjugate gradien algorithm.
+Solve a system of linear equations by the [conjugate gradien algorithm](https://en.wikipedia.org/wiki/Conjugate_gradient_method). <br>
+You will need basic knwoledges in numpy module manipulation to set your system.

+> [!NOTE]
+> Numpy and Scipy are required.